elloWorld101/Payment_App/README.md

 1. **Configure environment variables**:

-   Create a `.env` file in the `backend` and `frontennd` directory and add your configurations (e.g., database connection string, JWT secret, Port, your database url).
+   Create a `.env` file in the `backend` and `frontend` directory and add your configurations (e.g., database connection string, JWT secret, Port, your database url).

 2. **Start the backend server**: